eating-coleslaw/squittal.LivePlanetmans/README.md

 ## Running the App

-1. Open the folder `squittal.LivePlanetmans\squittal.LivePlanetmans\squittal.LivePlanetmans\Server` in a command prompt window.

-   * `Shift + Right Click > Open command window here`, or
-   * `Shift + Right Click > Open PowerShell window here`
+The `squittal.LivePlanetmans\commands` folder contains files for starting the app and managing various related services.

+Several of these must be run as administrator (`Right Click > Run as administrator`) to work correctly.
+For the files you'll run more often, I'd suggest creating a shortcut set to always run as administrator:

+  1. __Create the shortcut__
+     `Right Click on .bat file > Create shortcut`.
+You can put move shortcut wherever you'd like.

+  2. __Set the shortcut to run as administrator__
+     `Right Click on the shortcut > Shortcut tab > Click the Advanced... button at the bottom > Check the _Run as administrator_ box`.

+### What to Do

+__BuildApp.bat__
-2. If it's the first time running the app, or you just synced changes from the repository, enter `dotnet build` to build the app.
+Run this if it's the first time running the app, or you just synced changes from the repository.

-3. Enter `dotnet run` to start the app.
+After a successful build, you'll be prompted to run the app.
+While the build itself does not require being run as administrator, if you want to run the app from this prompt you must run BuildApp.bat as administrator.

+__RunApp.bat__
+Run this as administrator to start the app.
+In a web browser navigate to the URL displayed after the `Now listening on: ...` console message (e.g. <http://localhost:55574>).

 Note: The app will continue to collect Planetside 2 activity data while the app is running, regardless of whether you have the site open in a browser.

-4. In your web browser navigate to the site displayed after the `Now listening on: ...` console message (e.g. <http://localhost:55572>).
+To stop the app _gracefully_, press `Ctrl+C` in the Command Prompt.
+Enter `Y` at the `Cancel batch job?` prompt.

+__StopSqlServer.bat__
+Run this as administrator to stop the SQL Server service.
+You should do this after stopping the app.

+__StartSqlServer.bat__
+Run this as administrator to start the SQL Server service.
+You shouldn't ever need to run this file if you're only running the app (i.e. not doing development), as RuntBat.bat automatically starts the SQL Server service if it's not already running.

 ## Maintenance